 Because purchase card detail transactions are not posted to AFRS through a payment batch type, they are not included in the website.

 Payments made through AFRS to other agencies or accounts within an agency that meet the inclusion criteria are included in the website.

 No, we decided not to include these because salary information is already included on the website.

 Warrant cancellations are not included in the website.
 Aside from warrant cancellations, no other corrections, such as JVs, meet the selection criteria.

 Therefore, it is important that information be as correct as possible when originally entered.

-If you are not a state employee, contact Tom Jensen at LEAP or Julie Girard at OFM.
+If you are not a state employee, contact LEAP or Julie Girard at OFM.
 If you have questions about a specific payment, contact your agency fiscal officer or accounting department.
 If you have questions about the type of data that is displayed, contact your agency’s assigned OFM Accounting Consultant.